italotrt/CS4227-Software-Design-and-Architecture/README.md

 ### Assingment Objective:

-Developing a high-level architecture for a Research Management System (RMS) is the main objective of this phase.
+Developing a high-level architecture for a project of your choice is the main objective of this phase.

 ### Deliverables: